 This is a 2011 Squire Classic Vibe 60's Strat that truly does have a nice vintage vibe and a serious pickup upgrade!
 It plays amazingly well, and I am very impressed with the quality and feel of this, considering what it is... hitting WAY above its paygrade, especially with the pickup upgrade done by first owner.

-The pickups were replaced (not by me) with Fender Custom Shop (CS) Texas Specials.
-I had to research what the pickups are.
+The pickups were replaced professionally (not by me) with Fender Custom Shop (CS) Texas Specials.
 The CS stickers are still intact.
-There are no bevels, staggered poles, a red dot on bridge pickup and a blue dot on neck, plus the yellow wire off middle pickup, with cloth/enamel wires.
-These features all point to Texas Specials (think Stevie Ray!), which cost over $270, so it is a significant upgrade.
+There are no bevels, staggered poles with a very low "B" string (to balance output).
+Under the "B" strings, there is a red dot for bridge pickup and a blue dot for neck pickup.
+There is the yellow wire off middle pickup, using cloth/enamel.
+These are all features of the highly-rated "Texas Specials" (think Stevie Ray blues tone!), which cost $315 uninstalled, so it is a significant upgrade.
 They measure 5.8k, 5.9k and 6.3k ohms, respectively.

 The guitar weighs only 7.25 lbs